mnikpay/locus-annotator/README.md

 |---------------|-----------|------------------|--------------|---------|--------------|-------|-----------|----------|-------|
 | chr5:95665720 | Causality | PCSK1.13388.57.3 | PMID29875488 | BMI     | PMID30239722 | -0.02 | 0.002 | 4E-19 | 17    |

-The column names are described beloW.
+The column names are described below.
 ```
 SearchID: The genomic coordinate of the locus (based on GRCh37)